eed3si9n/herding-cats/docs/06/a.md

        }
 ```

-Error message is a bit rough, but we were able to catch this at compile-time.
+The error message is a bit rough, but we were able to catch this at compile-time.
 This will also work for any monads including `Future`.

 ```console